WarrantyNowVoid/jekyll-twoxify/README.md

 ### Tag

 Add the `twoxify` template tag to any `img` tag in place of both the `src` and `srcset` attributes, with the desired image path.
 The tag will output the `src` value and, if it exists in the filesystem, the `srcset` attribute with the @2x path.
+It will automagically prepend the `site.url` to both paths.

 Pass in image as a string: